 The trees are blooming, the temperature is going up, and the sun is beginning to shine more often.
 With summer weather quickly approaching, kids are making their way from their indoor activities to play out in the yard, or in their nearest swimming pool.
-Activities involving swimming or playing in the water are especially beneficial for children on the autism spectrum.
+Activities involving swimming or playing in the water are especially beneficial for children with behavioral issues such as ASD or ADHD.
 Here are a few ideas for you to add to your list of ways to cool off and have fun with your child.

 Pool Noodle Race